 The Caribbean region is one critical area of the world that struggles with sustainable development.
 In the Yspaniola program and the two human rights organizations we visited (ASCALA and Centro Montalvo), we learned about disquieting facts and issues facing these batey communities.
 Specifically, we learned of the injustice of revoked citizenship, racism, discrimination, labor rights and lack of education.
 We were blessed to meet and work with community leaders like Julio, Wilson and Susana, teachers like Mayra, Maricela, Leidy, Daniel and Alejandra, volunteers like Amy and Tiffany, homestay moms like Cuca and Agustina, and neighbor children like Evelín, Darlín, Yuli and Alex.
 The Haitian/Dominican history and issues of which we learned now connected with the human faces and kind souls of our new friends listed here.

-Connect with me to learn more about our experience, the Yspaniola organization, or to add or access materials for teacher-training for technology for literacy and social good. @ProfeEdTech
+Connect with me to learn more about our service-learning experience, the Yspaniola organization, or to add or access materials for teacher-training for technology for literacy and social good. @ProfeEdTech

 Click button here below for 360 degree view of Centro de Aprendizaje in Batey Libertad